smblott-github/text-aid-too/README.md

 - Install the extension as an unpacked extension (I'll put it on the Chrome Store soon).
 The extension is in `./chrome-extension/`.

-    Visit the extension's options page to configure the port and shared secret to use.
+    Visit the extension's options page to configure the port and shared secret, if required (see below).

     To activate the editor, use `<Ctrl-;>`.
 (Sorry, there's no user interface yet for changing this.)